FAQ (Frequently Asked Questions)

 Where can I go out for dinner after the concert?

 The Elmhurst area has many great restaurants.
-Some of them sponsor our season, so check our Sponsors & Friends page, or the printed concert program.
+Some of them sponsor our season, so check your concert program.